Adenomatoid odontogenic tumor

 The adenomatoid odontogenic tumor is an odontogenic tumor arising from the enamel organ or dental lamina.

 Signs and symptoms

+Adenomatoid odontogenic tumors are more prevalent in females, in the second decade of life, in maxillae, in anterior region of the jaws, and most cases are asymptomatic, although a considerable number of cases present cortical bone perforation.
 Two thirds of cases are located in the anterior maxilla, and one third are present in the anterior mandible.

-Two thirds of the cases are associated with an impacted tooth (usually being the canine).
+Almost 70% of the cases are associated with an impacted canine.

 Diagnosis

 On radiographs, the adenomatoid odontogenic tumor presents as a radiolucency (dark area) around an unerupted tooth extending past the cementoenamel junction.

 It should be differentially diagnosed from a dentigerous cyst and the main difference is that the radiolucency in case of AOT extends apically beyond the cementoenamel junction.

 Radiographs will exhibit faint flecks of radiopacities surrounded by a radiolucent zone.

 It is sometimes misdiagnosed as a cyst.